-The film grossed about 7 crore and garnered a lot of critical praise.
-2010 also saw her other production, Once Upon a Time in Mumbaai, grossing over 58 crore (albeit with mixed critical reception).
+The film grossed about 7 crores and garnered a lot of critical praise.
+2010 also saw her other production, Once Upon a Time in Mumbaai, grossing over 58 crores (albeit with mixed critical reception).
 Newer productions included Ragini MMS, a horror/romance film slotted for 2011.

 Ekta is estimated to have a net worth of about 1.32 crore rupees, with an annual salary of Rs.
 66,30,000.
 She has numerous awards under her belt from the television and film industry, along with being named one of Asia’s Most Powerful Communicators by Asiaweek magazine.

-Notorious for her silence about her personal life, we see only the professional, business side of her—an impressive, inspirational figure with just the amount of flexibility required to adapt to the changing needs of her audience of nearly 20 years.
+Respected for her silence around her personal life, we see only the professional, business side of her – an impressive, inspirational figure with just the amount of flexibility required to adapt to the changing needs of her audience of nearly 20 years.